6 Essential Bodyweight Exercises For Runners

 Bodyweight exercises for runners are essential for a runner to build a powerful and strong body and core that will help them run better, faster, and for longer.

-A stronger body helps build balance and core strength that improves posture and physical ability that will help prevent injuries down the line.
+A stronger body helps build balance and core strength that improves posture and physical ability that will help prevent injuries down the line and make you a better runner overall.

 While this list covers the basics of bodyweight training, there is so much more that can go into your training that you can neglect your running training entirely.